Video-as-Agent/VideoAgent_exp/README.md

 ### iTHOR

-To run the full AVDC on iTHOR, run the following command:
+To run the full VideoAgent on iTHOR, run the following command:

 ```bash
 # make sure you have the checkpoint ../ckpts/ithor/model-24.pt